metamn/languagelab/README.md

 ## Sidebar Menu

 - it is built upon Pages
-- Blog, Brochure/PDF are custom menu links
-- Social Media Icons are put under this menu via a Text widget
+- Brochure download (pdf) and Social Media Icons are displayed via Text widgets

+## Start Page and Blog

+- Wordpress is configured to display the page 'Home' as the front page, and show posts via the 'Blog' page
+- 'front-page.php' by default is considered by Wordpress to display the page 'Home'